aws-amplify/amplify-js/media/authentication_guide.md

 ### 1. Call APIs

 APIs can be used in any Javascript framework.
 [API Reference](api_reference.md) has full list.
-Here are some examples
+Below are some examples to get started.

 #### Sign In
 ```